Tom Knowles (footballer): Yeovil Town

 On 30 November 2020, Knowles joined National League side Yeovil Town for an undisclosed fee signing a contract until the end of the 2021–22 season.

 Walsall

 On 4 August 2022, Knowles signed for League Two side Walsall for an undisclosed fee.

+Following the conclusion of the 2023–24 season, the club confirmed that they were in talks with Knowles regarding a new contract.

+Forest Green Rovers

+On 5 June 2024, Knowles agreed to join Forest Green Rovers following their relegation to the National League.